konradstrachan/konradstrachan.github.io/README.md

 I love solving problems, collaborating, leading teams and writing code, especially using *modern C++* and *Golang*.

 In my career thus far I have worked for a global provider of financial markets data, a Cryptocurrency market data firm as well as the leading supplier of remote control and security software.
 Further information about my professional experience over the last 10+ years can be found on my [LinkedIn](https://www.linkedin.com/in/konrad-strachan/).
+My [CV](KonradStrachanCV2020.pdf) is also available.

 ![About me - flying](img/aboutmeflying.png)